orbit-online/upkg/README.md

 }
 ```

-### files
+### assets

-List of files the package consists of.
-An array of paths relative to the
+List of files and folders the package consists of.
+An array of paths relative to
-repository root.
-Only items listed here or in [commands](#commands) will be
+the repository root.
+Only items listed here and in [commands](#commands) will be
 part of the final package installation.
-All listed paths _must_ exist.
+All listed paths _must_ exist, folders
+_must_ have a trailing slash.

 ```
 {
   ...
-  "files": [
+  "assets": [
     "lib/common.sh",
-    "lib/commands.sh"
+    "lib/commands.sh",
+    "bin/"
   ],
   ...
 }